zackhanni/soundslikesoma/_services/01-recording-studios.md

 ## Studio A

-$55 / hr
+$55/hour

 If you want the best Soma Sounds has to offer, Studio A has what you need.

 Your session includes an experianced engineer ready to sculpt your song into a radio-ready, commercially competative product while maintining a comfortable, professional, private and safe creative environment.
+No matter if you are and full band, solo artist with an instrumental, or even need music produced for you, Studio A is ready for your project.

 Studio A, acoustically treated and sound isolated, boasts top of the line digital and analog equipment perfect for vocals, voiceovers, and smaller podcasts.